Manaslu trek in December

-Manaslu trek is pleasant off the beaten trails in the Gorkha district of Nepal.
+Manaslu trek is a pleasant off the beaten trails in the Gorkha district of Nepal.
 The month of December serves as an opportunity for the adventurers to trek this peaceful trail.
 You can enjoy the breathtaking views of the snow-capped mountains of the Annapurna-Manaslu range in all its glory.

 This virgin trail is less crowded than the other popular treks like the Everest Base Camp trek and Annapurna Circuit trek.
 Mt.
 Manaslu is the world’s eighth highest mountain at 8163m and we trek along the foothills of this magnificent mountain.
 The diverse Manaslu trek in December passes through the subtropical forests at lower elevations and himalayan foothills at the higher elevations.